AbigailKempson/CFG_final_project/README.md

 * seaborn `pip install seaborn`- used  to create visually appealing and informative graphics
 * requests `pip install requests` - used to retrieve data from the SpaceX API in JSON format.
 * missingno `pip install missingno` - used for insights into missing data values.
-* from sklearn.model_selection import train_test_split `pip install sklearn` - used for Machine Learning to split the dataset.
+* from sklearn.model_selection import train_test_split `pip install scikit-learn` - used for Machine Learning to split the dataset.
 * from sklearn.linear_model import LinearRegression - used to create a Linear Regresstion

 Note: It's generally recommended to create a virtual environment for your Python projects to keep the dependencies isolated.